-The vampire has long been a favorite of the horror genre, both in the traditional Gothic style of the original Dracula through more modern interpretations such as SALEM’S LOT and even post-apocalyptic films like STAKELANDER or the classic novel I AM LEGEND.
-And it’s that scenario that Jeff Sinasac chose for his debut feature RED SPRING.
-Sadly it doesn’t live up to its predecessors, feeling much like a generic action film with the bloodsuckers as villains.
+The vampire has long been a favourite of the horror genre, both in the traditional Gothic style of the original Dracula through more modern interpretations such as SALEM’S LOT and even post-apocalyptic films like STAKELANDER or the classic novel I AM LEGEND.
+And it’s that scenario that Jeff Sinasac chose for his debut feature, RED SPRING.
+Sadly, it doesn’t live up to its predecessors, feeling much like a generic action film with the bloodsuckers as villains.

 Focusing on a group of survivors who are trying to locate lost loved ones while staying one step ahead of their pursuers, They squabble among themselves, have run-ins with the undead and squabble some more before finding a highly defensible hideout.
 Of course, it soon becomes a siege situation and after much squabbling, the survivors attempt an escape.